-Core areas contain our competitive advantage.
+Core contexts contain our competitive advantage.
 Focusing on them is the key to long term profitable and sustainable pace.
-In practice, we want core areas to always keep the priority, the budget, the time… Let’s see how we can use Event Storming and DDD (Domain Driven Design) to make sure that core areas always keep the upper-hand.
+In practice, we want core bounded contexts to always keep the priority, the budget, the time… Let’s see how we can use Event Storming and DDD (Domain Driven Design) to make sure that core contexts always keep the upper-hand.

 DDD Domain Relationship Patterns

 DDD can do one more thing for us.
 In the blue book, Eric Evans lists some domain relationship patterns.
-These patterns are a bit like a relationship contract between 2 functional areas.
+These patterns are a bit like a relationship contract between 2 bounded contexts.
 They cover technical, human and team organization aspects.

 The use of relationship patterns serves 2 purposes:

 - It will help us to pick the good relationship pattern as we design the system.
-This in turn makes sure core areas keep the upper-hand and won’t get blocked.
+This in turn makes sure core contexts keep the upper-hand and won’t get blocked.